maxfarseer/botd/AI_USAGE_GUIDE.md

 - For browser-level tweaks, add/adjust LiveView or controller tests rather than relying on manual verification.
 - Pair doc updates with code changes when you touch API or UI behaviors.

+## Check code style

+Execute `mix credo --strict` and fix the warnings or errors.

 ## Workflow for AI-Driven Changes

 1. **Understand the domain**: inspect context modules before modifying behavior; keep controllers thin.